apache/incubator-hugegraph-doc/docs/clients/java-client.md

 You can convert `java` code into `groovy`; in addition, each line of statement can be without a semicolon at the end, `groovy` considers a line to be a statement.
 The `gremlin(groovy)` written by the user in `HugeGraph-Studio` can refer to the `java` code in this document, and some examples will be given below.

-### 1 HugeGraph-Client
+### 1 HugeGraph-Java-Client

-HugeGraph-Client is the general entry for operating graph.
+HugeGraph-Java-Client is the general entry for operating graph.
 Users must first create a HugeGraph-Client object and establish a connection (pseudo connection) with HugeGraph-Server before they can obtain the operation entry objects of schema, graph and gremlin.

 Currently, HugeGraph-Client only allows connections to existing graphs on the server, and cannot create custom graphs.
 Its creation method is as follows: